sidmehta1975/Shiny_app_feedback_report/README.md

 # Shiny_app_feedback_report
-Creating a shiny app for manager's to view their team's 360 survey results
+"A shiny app for manager's to view their team's 360 survey results"

 This is a shiny app that I created on the 26th March 18.